ICA busts large syndicate that arranged sham marriages with Vietnamese women

 Of the 17 syndicate members, 12 have been convicted, two left Singapore before investigation started, one was not charged due to a medical condition and court proceedings against two of them are ongoing.

-The men, Singaporeans aged between 24 and 57, entered the sham marriages for money while the women, all Vietnamese aged 23 and 24, wanted to prolong their stay in Singapore.
+The men, Singaporeans aged between 23 and 45, entered the sham marriages for money while the women, all Vietnamese aged between 22 and 35, wanted to prolong their stay in Singapore.

 “They were taught to understand each other’s background to avoid detection by the enforcement agencies.
 One of the local spouses had flown to Vietnam to meet and understand the foreign spouse’s family background,” said officer-in-charge of special investigations Assistant Superintendent Ong Teck Wee.